ibm-cloud-docs/cloud-databases/howto-deprovisioning.md

 {{site.data.keyword.cloud_notm}} keeps the deployment in the soft delete state for three days before it issues a delete.
 The soft delete state addresses use cases when you accidentally delete an instance.
 You can re-enable an existing soft-deleted instance on your own.

 Because a soft delete is essentially a disablement, no {{site.data.keyword.databases-for-cassandra_full}} deployment can recover from a soft delete.
-Once a {{site.data.keyword.databases-for-cassandra_full}} deployment is deleted, that deployment must be restored from a backup.
+Once an {{site.data.keyword.databases-for-cassandra_full}} deployment is deleted, that deployment must be restored from a backup.
 {: note}

 ## Deleting your Deployment in the User Interface